Poisons In Common Foods - EAT LOCAL & ORGANIC

 in diet soda, aspartame is 180 times sweeter than sugar.

-More than 6,000 grocery
+FOUND IN: More than 6,000 grocery

 items including diet sodas, yogurts, and the table-top sweeteners NutraSweet